Z4urce/VRC-Haptic-Pancake/README.md

 ![Promo picture that demonstrates how it works](Images/params.png)

 8. Upload your avatar
-9. If you are updating an existing avatar, be sure to clear your `AppData\LocalLow\VRChat\VRChat\OSC\` directory.
-Or else VRChat won't recognise the new parameter.
+9. If you are updating an existing avatar, be sure to clear your `AppData\LocalLow\VRChat\VRChat\OSC\` directory or else VRChat won't recognise the new parameter.

 ![Promo picture that demonstrates how it works](Images/bridgeapp.png)

 10. Run the bridge app, match the trackers with the declared parameters.
 You can press the 'Test' button to send them a short vibration.
 Note that the app requires SteamVR running in the background.
 11. Enjoy and have fun!

-# Feature Plan
+# Planned Features
 - Per tracker intensity setting
 - Haptic Feedback cooldown and trigger patterns
 - Support for DIY haptic devices through serial connection